The following is a short list, in no particular order, of some of my career highlights.

 The examination of an icon: In 2009, I was part of a small team who examined and compared six of the original Archaeopteryx specimens, plus the original feather and Compsognathus specimen, at the Paläontologische Museum in Munich, Germany.

-The publication of two books: I have written two books, Fossils of the Whitby coast & Dinosaurs of the British Isles.
+My first two books: Fossils of the Whitby coast & Dinosaurs of the British Isles.
 Both have received excellent reviews.
 The dinosaur book had been something I had long intended to do and, despite all of the setbacks, this mammoth-sized project was completed.
 The project included taking various trips across the British Isles (and USA), examining thousands of British dinosaur remains and corresponding with numerous palaeontologists across the globe.
-The book will no doubt inspire future palaeontologists..
+The book will no doubt inspire future palaeontologists.

 The discovery of a new fossil site in Doncaster: Doncaster is famous for its mining history whereby lots of fossils were unearthed from the Carboniferous Period.
 Unfortunately many of these fossils remained uncollected or documented.
 In 2012, along with a friend and colleague, I discovered a Lagerstätte site within Doncaster that has so far yielded fossil occurrences never before seen in the town (or the county), including the remains of sharks and horseshoe crabs.
 Fossil-rich areas in Doncaster are rare.